IQSS/geoconnect/README.md

 #### Create/sync the database (still in ~\geoconnect)

 ```
+#Create/sync the database (still in ~\geoconnect)
+python manage.py migrate    # step 1 for a new database
-python manage.py migrate    # for a new database
+python manage.py migrate --run-syncdb  # step 2 for a new database

 #python manage.py  migrate --fake-initial # if the tables already exist
 ```